 Awesome Sports and Camps Halloween Trunk or Treat

 IU Southeast has combined Homecoming and Fall Fest to create IUS Fest, welcoming alumni and the community to enjoy the beautiful campus and fun fall activities.
-Events include a trunk-or-treat, touch-a-truck, carnival games, animal encounters, cornhole tournament, food trucks and a beer garden.
+Events include a trunk-or-treat, pumpkin painting, touch-a-truck, carnival games, cornhole and yard games, food trucks and a beer garden.

 Where: 4201 Grant Line Road, New Albany

 Admission: Free to attend